Sorin373/SpeedyGo/README.md

 ```

 ## Backtracking
-When I analyzed how to build this part of the program, 2 posible different situations came to my mind.
-The first was the best case cenario where the graph is Hamiltonian, which means it consists of a Hamiltonian cycle representing the most efficient route and the other one was when the graph was acyclic (has no cycles).
-Therefore, I needed to build 2 Backtracking alghorithms for managing both Acyclic and Hamiltonian graphs.
+When I analyzed how to build this part of the program, two posible situations came to my mind.
+The first was the best case cenario where the graph is **Hamiltonian**, which means it consists of a **Hamiltonian cycle** representing the most efficient route and the other one was when the graph was **acyclic** (has no cycles).
+Therefore, I needed to build 2 Backtracking alghorithms for managing both **Acyclic** and **Hamiltonian** graphs.
 The functions were mostly similar to the point when I needed to create the solutions.
 In the first case the solution has to have the same amount of elements as the number of towns we need to supply.
 However if the graph is acyclic the elements in a solution will most definitely surpass that number, because in some situations we will need to visit a town twice in order to get to other towns.

 # MySql Service